-Moodle Support is available to registered students through email at support@uopeople.edu for the English programs and support@ar.uopeople.edu for the Arabic Division.
+Moodle Support is available to registered students through email at support@uopeople.edu for the Arabic Division.
 In order to troubleshoot the problem, students are asked to include the following information in the e-mail:

 - 1. Student ID number and the student's first and last names - 2.
 The course number and the course name (example: BUS 1103 Microeconomics). - 3.
 Provide a brief description about what happened when the error occurred. - 4.
 Include any error messages received.
 Another option is for students to press the 'print screen' button (located on the upper right corner of most keyboards) and copy and paste the image into the body of the email.